JacquelynGarcia/RecipeAnalysis/README.md

 To evaluate the fairness of our final model, we investigated whether the model performs differently for recipes categorized as "low-calorie" (≤500 calories) versus "high-calorie" (>500 calories).
 This analysis aimed to determine if the Root Mean Squared Error (RMSE) for predictions varied significantly between these two groups, which could indicate potential bias in the model.

 #### Null and Alternative Hypotheses:
-- Null Hypothesis: The model is fair, and any observed differences in RMSE between low-calorie and high-calorie recipes are due to random chance.
+- Null Hypothesis (H₀): The model is fair, and any observed differences in RMSE between low-calorie and high-calorie recipes are due to random chance.
-- Alternative Hypothesis: The model is unfair, with a significant difference in RMSE between the two groups.
+- Alternative Hypothesis (H₁): The model is unfair, with a significant difference in RMSE between the two groups.

 #### Test Statistic:
 The difference in RMSE between high-calorie and low-calorie recipes was selected as the test statistic, as RMSE is an appropriate metric for evaluating regression models.